pradnyakate/java-sonarqube-helloworld-src/README.md

-Change for poll scm demo
+Change for poll scm demo.
+SC1
 This example demonstrates how to analyze a simple Java project with the Sonar Scanner.

 Prerequisites